Environments

 Preview environments

 When you connect your application to GitHub, Encore will automatically provision ephemeral Preview Environments for each Pull Request.
-Preview Environments work just like regular development environments, and make it simple to test your changes before merging.
-This can make collaborating on PRs much faster.
+See the Preview Environments documentation to learn more.

 Frontend Collaboration